zeey4d/Acad/README.md

-please add your name for the delevloping this project  .
+please add your name for the delevloping this project after fixing the bugs .

 #![]()